-Experts Say: Here's How To Prevent The Next School Shooting
+Here's How To Prevent The Next School Shooting, Experts Say

 Emergency mode

-While school climate is an ongoing background effort, the public-health approach has an emergency mode when it comes to violence.
+While school climate is an ongoing background effort, the public health approach has an emergency mode when it comes to violence.
 It kicks in when someone does report a person bringing a weapon to school or talking about violence.
 It's called a "threat assessment."

 After the Columbine shooting in 1999, the FBI and the Secret Service each conducted studies of school shootings and shared their knowledge with the nation's educators.
 They found that there was no one "profile" of a school shooter.
 But, almost all students who committed homicide had told someone of their intentions.